h0uter/h0uter.github.io/_projects/2019-04-02-Hannover-Messe-Skelex.md

     Me demonstrating the Skelex to the Dutch trade delegation
 </div>

 I represented the scale-up [Skelex](https://www.skelex.com/) at the largest industrial tech event in Germany, the Hannover Messe with 6.500 exhibitors and 250.000 visitors.
-Skelex designs and manufactures passive upperbody exoskeletons.
+Skelex designs and manufactures passive upper body exoskeletons.
 I advised our international audience regarding the possibilities of augmenting their workforce with the Skelex 360.

 <!-- ![0.jpg](/assets/images/2019-04-02-Hannover-Messe-Skelex/0.jpg) -->